Hyundai fears smog tax blow to domestic sales - sources

 The stakes are even higher for Hyundai, which is also losing market share to imported brands that have become cheaper thanks to free trade deals between Korea and the European Union as well as the United States.

-Consumers have developed a particular taste for diesel-powered vehicles made by the likes of BMW (BMWG.DE) and Volkswagen (VOWG_p.DE) that have greater fuel efficiency than Hyundai's mainstay gasoline-powered vehicles.
+Consumers have developed a particular taste for diesel-powered vehicles made by the likes of BMW and Volkswagen that have greater fuel efficiency than Hyundai's mainstay gasoline-powered vehicles.

 U.S. OPPOSITION